C7-ReemMohdMousa/MERAKI_Academy_Project_4/readme.md

 in Curious Learner, you can register as a student or as a teacher.
 As a student, you can explore the available courses, enroll in the ones you have liked for free, watch the lectures, and cancel the enrollment at any time. and as a teacher, you can create courses on your own, edit them, and delete them, also as a teacher you can enroll in other teachers' courses and watch them as well.

-Ex.
-Are you looking for a quick and easy way to action, action, and action?
-The **(name of application)** is the greatest and most accurate application to do this for you.
-It helps you to **(list of activities)**.
-The **(name of application)** provides a simple design to ensure having the best user experience.

 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.